Uninett/nav/doc/howto/manual-install-on-debian.rst

 ===============================

 This details what the Debian package does for you automatically.
-Adapt this if you can't use an official .deb or ned to install on something that isn't Debian-based.
+Adapt this if you can't use an official ``.deb`` or need to install on something that isn't Debian-based.

 .. note:: This howto is based on Debian 9 (Stretch).